Are you having trouble describing your product or service? Try this.

 Product packaging is notoriously difficult to get right because of its limitations.
 Everything that needs to be said has to fit on the front of a very small pack which means the copy needs to be punchy, enticing and easy to understand.

-I love working within limits (think instagram squares or 140 character tweets) because it demands creativity and simplicity to stand out while playing within the rules.
+I love working within constraints (think instagram squares or 140 character tweets) because it demands creativity and simplicity to stand out while playing within the rules.

 So I took inspiration from household products and created the Features and Benefits tool which will help you describe your product or service, within the boundaries of a product pack!